 - data blocks as a minimum unit of data transfer

 - data file as a concatenation of data blocks

 - file demarcation

 - directory of file locations in a volume

 - management information of files

 - multiple volumes

-- fast search and retrieval of data blocks and files

-- high degree of data protection

-- and restoration of a failed directory.

 This format provides a generic set of placeholder tables and track types to contain such information with specific definitions of their usage and location.
-All track types provided by this format are processed into a Track Set comprising four helical tracks, uniquely identified by a TSID, represent the minimum recorded and retrieved unit of information.
+All track types provided by this format are processed into a Track-Set-pair comprising eight helical tracks, uniquely identified by a TSID, represent the minimum recorded and retrieved unit of information.